The Soul

 What are the implications of this?

 Is The Soul independent?
+No.

 Is it above judgement?
+No.

 Do we have to throw up our hands and declare

-that no one has tamed The Unconscious.
+that no one has tamed The Unconscious?
+No.

-It can’t be seen except by effect,
+It cannot be seen except by effect,

-The answer is; there are good Souls and bad,
+Definitely, there are good and bad Souls,

-and woe to men housing bad ones.
+and woe to Men housing bad ones.

 Body Beware!
 You are in grave peril